8am Payment Solution User Guide

 Sensitive information may be redacted if necessary, however, it is important to show the work performed for the cardholder.

-If you do not wish to dispute the chargeback, you may simply inform 8am and the funds will be returned to the cardholder through the chargeback process.
+If you do not wish to dispute the Chargeback, you may simply inform 8am and the funds will be returned to the cardholder through the Chargeback process.

 4. Fraud

-You shall be responsible for all losses you incur when lost or stolen Payment credentials or accounts are used to purchase products or services from you.
+You are responsible for all losses you incur when lost or stolen Payment credentials or accounts are used to purchase products or services from you.
 8am does not and will not insure you against losses caused by fraud under any circumstances.
 For example, if someone pretends to be a legitimate buyer but is a fraudster, you will be responsible for any resulting costs, including Disputes.

 5. Reserves